foliant-docs/docs/src/quickstart.md

 ```
 Or, if you are building with docker, add `foliantcontrib.blockdiag` to requirements.txt and rebuild the image with `docker-compose build` command.

-Next, we need to switch on the [`blockdiag`](https://foliant-docs.github.io/docs/preprocessors/blockdiag/) preprocessor in config.
+Next, we need to switch on the <link src="preprocessors/blockdiag.md" title="Blockdiag">`blockdiag`</link> preprocessor in config.
 Open `foliant.yml` and add the following lines:

 ```diff
 title: Hello Foliant